 The FR command may be used to determine new micrometer offset values, but these values should only be changed under the supervision of qualified personnel.

-FR results are recorded in the average file, MIOAVG.nnn.
+FR results are recorded in the average file, MIOAVG.nnn, in software versions below 4.10.
+See also Appendix A.

 FV Field of view